Valgorithms/TwitchPHP/README.md

 TwitchPHP is installed using [Composer](https://getcomposer.org).

 1. Run `composer require VZGCoders/TwitchPHP`.
 This will install the lastest release.
-	- If you would like, you can also install the development branch by running `composer require team-reflex/discord-php dev-master`.
 2. Include the Composer autoload file at the top of your main file:
 	- `include __DIR__.'/vendor/autoload.php';`
 3. Make a bot!